-The mitigation measures proposed here should be incorporated into the Environmental Management Programme (EMP) for the Sims mixed-use residential development project.
+The mitigation measures proposed here should be incorporated into the Environmental Management Programme (EMPr) for the Uitkoms housing project.
 The palaeontologist concerned with mitigation work will need a valid collection permit from SAHRA.
 All work would have to conform to international best practice for palaeontological fieldwork and the study (e.g. data recording fossil collection and curation, final report) should adhere to the minimum standards for Phase 2 palaeontological studies recently published by SAHRA (2013).